Kyle-Hermens/swimscraper/README.md

 remain anonymous to avoid inundating the site with scripted sign-ups.
 ## Installation

-In order to build this repository, you must have [Leiningen](https://leiningen.org/) and the Java SDK installed on your machine.
-You should also have [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) installed.
+In order to build this repository, you must have [Leiningen](https://leiningen.org/), [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads),  and the Java SDK installed on your machine.
 Leiningen must also be in your path.
-Once you have installed these:
+Once you have all of this set up:

 *  ```git clone https://github.com/Kyle-Hermens/swimscraper.git```
 * ```cd swimscraper```